S4 method for class 'featureGroups,missing'

 plotVenn plots a Venn diagram (using VennDiagram) outlining unique and shared feature

-groups between up to five replicate groups.
+groups between up to five replicates.

 plotUpSet plots an UpSet diagram (using the upset function) outlining unique

-and shared feature groups between given replicate groups.
+and shared feature groups between given replicates.

 plotVolcano Plots Fold change data in a 'Volcano plot'.